kidem42/Tg_bot_receipt_recognition/README.md

 Full license texts for these dependencies can be found in the `licenses` directory.

 License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.

 What this means for you:

-You can freely use, modify, and distribute this software If you distribute modified versions, they must also be under the GPL v3 You must include the original copyright notice and license The full license text is available at gnu.org/licenses/gpl-3.0
+You can freely use, modify, and distribute this software You can use the software for commercial purposes
+You must include the original copyright notice and license You must state significant changes made to the software The full license text is available at http://www.apache.org/licenses/LICENSE-2.0